-Top tip: Wash your pillow cases with hot water, vinegar and hydrogen peroxide to freshen, whiten, and disinfect them.
+Our top tip: Wash your pillowcases with a mixture of hot water, vinegar and hydrogen peroxide to freshen, whiten and disinfect your sheets to ensure a clean restful slumber.
+Follow your pillow’s care instructions for optimum results.

 Top tip: Make sure you’re regularly changing your kids’ pillows, too.
 Their growing bodies need constant and effective support.